RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

 ### How do you protect sensitive data stored on the device (e.g., tokens, user info)?
 - EncryptedSharedPreferences: (Depricated -> use DataStore with encryption)
   - Jetpack Security wrapper that transparently encrypts preference keys and values using AES-GCM.
+    - AES-GCM is an authenticated encryption algorithm that provides confidentiality and integrity.
   - It uses a MasterKey derived from a key stored in the Android Keystore so values at rest are encrypted and protected from filesystem access.
   - Recommended for storing refresh tokens or other persisted secrets that must survive process restarts.
+- DataStore with encryption:
+  - Modern alternative to EncryptedSharedPreferences for key-value or proto storage.
+  - Use Jetpack Security’s MasterKey with DataStore to encrypt data at rest.
+  - Provides type-safe, asynchronous APIs and better performance than SharedPreferences.
 - Android Keystore:
   - platform API that generates and stores cryptographic keys in a hardware-backed or system-protected area.
   - Keys are non-exportable, can require user authentication (biometric/device credential) for usage, and are ideal for storing private keys or symmetric keys used for encryption/decryption of sensitive data.